particify/arsnova-server/src/site/markdown/development/caching.md

 public ResultObject notVeryCacheable(String sessionId, String questionVariant, String subject) { ... }
 ```

-Therefore, you should always work with domain objects like `Session`, `Question`, or even your own, newly defined objects:
+Therefore, you should always work with domain objects like `Session`, `Content`, or even your own, newly defined objects:

 ```java
 @Cacheable("verycacheable")